sailor95/progress-app/README.md

 ## Spirits

 - Simplicity
+- Performant
 - Intuitive

 ## Use Cases

 ### Record Progress

-- Open App
+1. Open App
-- Start to record daily progress
+2. Start to record daily progress
   - Add record by hotkey
   - Add record by click on add, and add unique record

 ### Goal setup

-- Click on `Setup Goal` to setup goal based on the `Quick Bar` item types
+1. Click on `Setup Goal` to setup goal based on the `Quick Bar` item types

 ### Progress overview